Gender pay gap: Singapore

-According to Jayoung Yoon, Singapore's aging population and low fertility rates are resulting in more women joining the labor force in response to the government's desire to improve the economy.
+According to Jayoung Yoon, Singapore's aging population and low fertility rates are leading more women to join the labor force in response to the government's efforts to boost the economy.
 The government provides tax relief to mothers in the workforce to encourage them to continue working.
 Yoon states that "as female employment increases, the gender gap in employment rates...narrows down" in Singapore.
 The Global Gender Gap Report 2015 ranks Singapore's gender gap at 54th out of 145 states globally based on the economic participation and opportunity, the educational attainment, the health and survival, and the political empowerment sub-indexes (a lower rank means a smaller gender gap).
 The gender gap narrowed from 2014's ranking of 59.
-In the Asia and Pacific region, Singapore has evolved the most in the economic participation and opportunity sub-index, yet it is lower than the region's means in educational attainment and political empowerment.
+In the Asia and Pacific region, Singapore has evolved the most in the economic participation and opportunity sub-index, yet it is lower than the region's mean in educational attainment and political empowerment.

 United Kingdom

-As of April 2022 the average gender pay gap is 8.3%, although men get paid less than women for part-time work.
-The gap varies considerably from −4.4% (women employed part-time without overtime out earn men) to 26% (for UK women employed full-time aged 50 – 59).
-In 2012 the pay gap officially dropped below 10% for full-time workers.
+As of April 2022, the average gender pay gap is 8.3%, although men get paid less than women for part-time work.
+The gap varies considerably from −4.4% (women employed part-time without overtime out-earn men) to 26% (for UK women employed full-time aged 50 – 59).
+In 2012, the pay gap officially dropped below 10% for full-time workers.
 The median pay, the point at which half of people earn more and half earn less, is 17.9% less for employed women than for employed men.

-The most significant factors associated with the gender pay gap are full-time/part-time work, education, the size of the firm a person is employed in, and occupational segregation (women are under-represented in managerial and high-paying professional occupations).
+The most significant factors associated with the gender pay gap are full-time versus part-time work, education, the size of the firm where a person is employed, and occupational segregation (women are underrepresented in managerial and high-paying professional occupations).
 In part-time roles women out-earn men by 4.4% in 2018 (6.5% in 2015, 5.5% in 2014).
-Women workers qualified to GCSE or A level standard, experienced a smaller pay gap in 2018.
+Women workers qualified to GCSE or A level standard experienced a smaller pay gap in 2018.
 (Those qualified to degree level have seen little change).

 In October 2014, the UK Equality Act 2010 was augmented with regulations which require Employment Tribunals to order an employer (except an existing micro-business or a new business) to carry out an equal pay audit where the employer is found to have breached equal pay law.
 The then prime minister David Cameron announced plans to require large firms to disclose data on the gender pay gap among staff.
 Since April 2018, employers with over 250 employees are legally required to publish data relating to pay inequalities.
-Data published includes the pay and bonus figures between men and women, and includes data from April 2017.
+Published data include pay and bonus figures for men and women, and cover April 2017.

 A BBC analysis of the figures after the deadline expired showed that more than three-quarters of UK companies pay men more on average than women.

 Employment barrister Harini Iyengar advocates more flexible working and greater paternity leave to achieve economic and cultural change.